cypherpunk-academy/2064/en/068_1918_2023_Interrogation_2.md

 I'll tell you the price: You choose one of the boys here who is allowed to take you in.
 They're all hungry.
 Then you write the names down for me.
-If the names are right, you can go home and cook yourself a plate of noodles.
+If the names are right, you can go home and cook a plate of noodles.
 Maybe take a shower first...
 Hmm?
 How's that?
 ...